-A system of stationing where the starting reference station is established at the base of a project location, and all distances along the route centerline are measured from that point location.
+A system of stationing in which the starting reference station is established at the base of a project location, and all distances along the route centerline are measured from that point location.

-A feature in ArcGIS Pipeline Referencing that can be added to the redline feature class and can be used to communicate desired modifications to the LRS Network.
-Redline features can be edited via the Event Editor web application.
+A feature in Pipeline Referencing that can be added to the redline feature class and can be used to communicate desired modifications to the LRS Network.
+Redline features can be edited using the ArcGIS Event Editor web app.